Insight

 • A spotlight on the final ruling in Kissel v.
 Seagull, which aimed at striking down Connecticut’s historically restrictive solicitation and regulatory laws

-• Listings of all lawyers from Hartford, New Haven, New London and Stamford in the 2022 editions of The Best Lawyers in America® and Best Lawyers: Ones to Watch in America
+• Listings of best lawyers in CT from Hartford, New Haven, New London, and Stamford in the 2022 editions of The Best Lawyers in America® and Best Lawyers: Ones to Watch in America

 Read the full issue here: